-- No excessive “burns”, offensive gestures, signs, and/or logos – this is a PG rated event.
+- No excessive “burns”, offensive gestures, signs, and/or logos – this is a PG-13 rated event.

 - No waiting out songs/requesting a song change.

 - ARRIVE ON TIME AND READY TO BATTLE.
 NO EXCEPTIONS (at least 30 minutes before the event start time).
-If you are not here by 15 minutes before event start-time (e.g. 6:45 pm for a 7 pm start time), you WILL be replaced.
+If you are not present at roll-call 15 minutes before event start-time (e.g. 6:45 pm for a 7 pm start time), you WILL be replaced or disqualified.

 - We are NOT responsible for injuries/damaged equipment/clothing.

 - HAVE FUN! (no salty feelings – we’re here to have a good time, regardless of the outcome.
 Cheer your friends on, and keep up the good vibes!)

 Are routines allowed for teams?
 Yes, but keep in mind the time limit per round.
 A dancer that goes out after a routine will only be allowed the remainder of the designated round time.

 Can I throw/use props?
 Unless cleared beforehand by the event organizer, no.